 cuprated

-is fine to run for casual purposes and has a similar attack surface to other network connected services.
+is fine to run for non-serious purposes and has a similar attack surface to other network connected services.

 See Resources